18 December 2019, 06.35 PM

 We arrived in the Perth area on December 9th and decided to stay in an AirBnB because of the forecasted heat.
 We have unfortunately come to Australia while they are having record breaking occurrences of heat, drought, and fires…..We technically stayed in Fremantle, which is more of the original settlement area on the west coast.
 Steeped in history, we did a tour of the Fremantle Prison and learned a lot about the beginning days of the area.
 Really, anywhere we’ve been that they’ve talked about Aussie history, it’s been so interesting how it connects with American history, just fun to see how the countries have intersected over time.
 Other than that tour, we basically wandered the city to check things out.
 A lot of really beautiful architecture remaining or being restored from the settlement of the area.

 While in Fremantle, we took a ferry over to Rottnest Island.
 Rottnest is Dutch for rat’s nest, and gets it name because the island is inhabited by a huge population of marsupials called quokkas.
 We rented bikes and took a 30 km ride around the island to take in the stunning beaches, and to make friends with the cute little quokkas.
 Quokkas have gained some fame lately, because they always appear to be smiling, and because they are curious and unafraid of people since there are no predators on the island.
-We found one chilling under a tree on the far side of the island and made friends with one of the little guys.
+We found one chilling under a tree on the far side of the island and made friends with the little guy.
 Side note, despite being so darn cute and photogenic – in areas where there are prey, quokkas are known to throw their offspring at predators to escape……

 From Fremantle, we headed to Margaret River.
 Margaret River is known for being another great wine region of Australia.
 It is a much lesser populated area, and provided a more relaxing, slower pace for a few days for us.
 Since it was so hot still, we stayed in a cabin at one of the campgrounds.
 We toodled around town a bit, checked out a couple wineries, the beach, Hamelin Bay, and the rocky coast down at Leeuwin Light House – a point where the Indian Ocean meets the Southern Ocean.
-Oh my, the beaches just keep getting better and better (a nice change from the desert sands for sure).
+Oh my, the beaches just keep getting better and better (a nice change from the inland desert sands for sure).

 We’re slowly making our way back to the eastern portion of Australia now – making stops in coastal towns of Denmark, Albany, and Esperance, before we tackle the long drive on the Eyre Highway again.
 Not really looking forward to the truck trains and long spans of nothing, but hey, that’s the ONLY route down here back across, so we‘ll make it entertaining.
 Fun and interesting fact though for fans of golf – the longest golf course in the world (1365 km) is located on the Eyre Highway.
 There are 18 holes spread across many stops along the highway, and you golf each hole along the way as you go.
 We didn’t do it, because, well, we don’t golf, and it was 100+ degrees each day and blowing sand…..But, for those of you die hard golfers, it could be a fun bucket list idea.
 Just remember to pack your sunscreen and buy a fly net.